-Brian Schopfel is the founder and CEO of sound experiences producer Floating who will be curating our 2022 Autumn in the Garden.
+Brian Schopfel is the founder and CEO of sound experiences producer Floating who will be curating Autumn in the Garden.
 The LAT recently profiled Floating here.
 Read more about how nature changed his life here.

 AJ: For those who don’t already know, what is Floating?